 Labour statistics play an essential role in the efforts of the country to achieve decent work for all.
 The statistics are needed for the development and evaluation of policies towards this goal and for assessing progress towards decent work.
 In the same context, Rwanda is committed to achieve the overarching objective set in vision 2020; transforming Rwanda into a middle income country.
 Guided by this vision, the Second Economic Development and Poverty Reduction Strategy (EDPRS 2) set out the target of creating 200,000 off-farm jobs annually to speed up employment growth.
 At the same time, labour market indicators of the sustainable development goals are also to be monitored.
-To assess the progress towards these goals and targets, relevant, reliable, coherent, timely and accessible labour statistics have to be produced.
-During the last fifteen years, NISR has collected labour market data from households and establishments.
+To assess the progress towards these goals and targets, relevant, reliable, coherent, timely and accessible labour market data from households and establishments.
 But the demand for data on labour statistics remains high compared to the production.